aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-01a-postgresql-lab.md

-# Module 1A: Explore Azure Database for PostgreSQL
+# Module 1A : Explore Azure Database for PostgreSQL

 In this exercise, you'll provision an Azure Database for PostgreSQL resources in your Azure subscription.

-### Exercise 1 : Provision an Azure Database for PostgreSQL resource
+### Exercise 1 : Explore Azure Database for PostgreSQL

 In this exercise, you'll provision an Azure Database for PostgreSQL resources.

+#### Task 1 : Provision an Azure Database for PostgreSQL resource

 1. In the Azure portal, select **&#65291; Create a resource** (1) from the upper left-hand corner and search for **Azure Database for PostgreSQL** (2).
 From the marketplace select the **Azure Database for PostgreSQL Flexible Serve** (3).